arag0re/yuricable-pro-max-pcb-kicad/README.md

 Here is the repo with KiCAD our projects with YuriCable PCB for Flipper Zero.

----

-**Please use official [external module guidelines](https://docs.flipperzero.one/ru/development/ext-modules) for new developments.**

 ## YuriCable PCB KiCAD

 ### ToDo's